Opening the Charge Port

 You can further adjust charge settings:

 Open Charge Port, Unlock Charge Port and Stop Charging: When not charging, touch Open Charge Port or Unlock Charge Port to open the charge port door or to unlock the charge cable from the charge port.
+You can also touch the lightning icon near the charge port on the car status overview.
 Use Stop Charging when you are finished charging.
 NoteIn cold ambient temperatures below 41° F (5° C), the charge port (if equipped with early generation charge port hardware) remains unlocked whenever the vehicle is not charging.

 Charge current at this location: The current automatically sets to the maximum current available from the attached charge cable, unless it was previously reduced to a lower level.
 If needed, touch - or + to change the current (for example, you may want to reduce the current if you are concerned about overloading a domestic wiring circuit shared by other equipment).
 It is not possible to set the charging current to a level that exceeds the maximum available from the attached charge cable.
 When you change the current, Model 3 remembers the location.
 If you charge at